 For further information about the EAFDM, or if you would like to join this initiative, do not hesitate to contact us at fdm [at] easa [dot] europa [dot] eu

-This document is meant for authorities and addresses the objective set by the EPAS on EASA to support States' efforts to improving the implementation of FDM programmes.
-This document provides practical advice on how to establish a regular dialogue on FDM with national aircraft operators, and how to promote FDM safety benefits beyond normal oversight activities.(235.69 KB)
+This document is meant for authorities and addresses the objective set by the former EPAS on EASA to support States' efforts to improving the implementation of FDM programmes.
+This document provides practical advice on how to establish a regular dialogue on FDM with national aircraft operators, and how to promote FDM safety benefits beyond normal oversight activities.(2.28 MB)

-This document is meant for authorities and addresses the objective set by the EPAS on EASA to support States' efforts to improving the implementation of FDM programmes.
-It provides good practice for National Aviation Authorities on the oversight of FDM programmes, including advice on the principles to check and on FDM programme assessment in relation to other processes.(288.28 KB)
+This document is meant for authorities and addresses the objective set by the former EPAS on EASA to support States' efforts to improving the implementation of FDM programmes.
+It provides good practice for National Aviation Authorities on the oversight of FDM programmes, including advice on the principles to check and on FDM programme assessment in relation to other processes.(2.33 MB)